-Cookson Hills Christian School is a year round, grade 1-12 ACSI accredited school and provides educational opportunities designed to prepare children who are at-risk for a productive life.
+CHCS is a year-round, 1-12 grade, ACSI accredited school that provides educational opportunities designed to prepare students who are at-risk for a productive life.
 Teachers work alongside houseparents, social workers, and other team members to ensure we are providing the holistic opportunity each child needs for a well-rounded future.

 EXPECTED STUDENT OUTCOMES

 As we strive to attain our vision, we will develop a school culture designed to guide students in their academic, spiritual, and social growth.
 After completing their planned time of enrollment at CHCS, students will:

 1. Have a positive attitude toward Christ and His body.